 Verbier 3-D Foundation

-The Verbier 3-D Foundation is dually-based in Verbier (Switzerland) and New York City, founded in 2010 by artists Madeleine Paternot and Kiki Thompson.
-Simone continues to actively document and promote thi unique non-profit foundation, acting as the foundation's Director of Communications and Projects Liaison.
+The Verbier 3-D Foundation is dually based in Verbier (Switzerland) and New York City, founded in 2010 by artists Madeleine Paternot and Kiki Thompson.
+Simone continues to actively document and promote this unique open-air sculpture park and artist residency foundation.

 Mutations presents five new works created during the biennial six-week Artist Residency that occurred from the end of May until the beginning of July in Verbier, Switzerland.
 The exhibition celebrates the development of monumental sculpture in the context of the Alps and is part of the Label’Art 2014 initiative in Valais.